 I provide a "first 15" to the author/RH which is the first 15 minutes of the narration for the author/RH to hear the most critical aspects of the production: accents, pronunciations, pacing, and tone.
 We’ll decide together what section (or combined sections) best showcase each of these attributes.

-The author/RH provides feedback on the first 15, which may allow that first 15 portion to be redone but after the first 15 is discussed there is no management of the narration by the author/RH.
+The author/RH provides feedback on the first 15.
+After the first 15 is discussed there is no management of the narration by the author/RH.
 This is the industry standard best practice.

 I complete the entire project without any further input from the author/RH.

 I provide regular, usually weekly, updates on the project to the author/RH so that they always know where we are in the process.

 Once the final project is delivered to the author/RH, the author/RH has up to 30 days to identify any lingering non-script correct errors, which are fixed for free.

 Once the work is submitted to ACX, that process usually takes 1-4 weeks.

 Authors/RHs need to understand that the industry average to produce one hour of finished audio is 6.2 hours of actual work.
 For more complex manuscripts, that time and effort goes up.
 And yes, even the most straightforward non-fiction business book requires a pre-read and preparation.

 Each audiobook project is custom-quoted per finished hour (PFH) of audio upon receipt of a full manuscript.
 Royalty-based arrangements may be available upon receipt of prior book sales figures to date.
 Rates can vary depending on the complexity of the narration, which includes things like the number of characters, dialect and accent work, difficult or foreign pronunciations, technical language, etc.